Johnson elected Chicago mayor in victory for progressives

-CHICAGO (AP) — Brandon Johnson, a union organizer and former teacher, was elected Chicago mayor on Tuesday, a major victory for the party’s progressive wing as the nation’s third-largest city grapples with high crime and financial challenges.
+CHICAGO (AP) — Brandon Johnson, a union organizer and former teacher, was elected as Chicago's next mayor Tuesday in a major victory for the Democratic Party's progressive wing as the heavily blue-leaning city grapples with high crime and financial challenges.

 Johnson, a Cook County commissioner endorsed by the Chicago Teachers Union, won a close race over former Chicago schools CEO Paul Vallas, who was backed by the police union.
 Johnson, 47, will succeed Lori Lightfoot, the first Black woman and first openly gay person to be the city's mayor.

-Johnson’s victory topped a remarkable trajectory for a candidate who was little known when he entered the race.
+Johnson’s victory in the nation's third-largest city topped a remarkable trajectory for a candidate who was little known when he entered the race last year.
 He climbed to the top of the field with organizing and financial help from the politically influential Chicago Teachers Union and high-profile endorsements from progressive Sens.
 Bernie Sanders and Elizabeth Warren.
 Sanders appeared at a rally for Johnson in the final days of the race.

+Taking the stage Tuesday night for his victory speech, a jubilant Johnson thanked his supporters for helping usher in “a new chapter in the history of our city.”
+He promised that under his administration, the city would look out for everyone, regardless of how much money they have, whom they love or where they come from.

+“Tonight is the beginning of a Chicago that truly invests in all of its people,” Johnson said.

 It was a momentous win for progressive organizations such as the teachers union, with Johnson winning the highest office of any active teachers union member in recent history, leaders say.
 It comes as groups such as Our Revolution, a powerful progressive advocacy organization, push to win more offices in local and state office, including in upcoming mayoral elections in Philadelphia and elsewhere.